Only Crumbs Remain

 Juicy roasted gooseberries in a soft muffin with a crumble topping.
 These Gooseberry Crumble Muffins are perfect for breakfast or a not too naughty treat any time of the day.

-Gooseberry crumble muffins in a muffin tin.
+gooseberry crumble muffins in a muffin tin

 Gooseberries to my mind are a much underrated fruit, which seems to have fallen out of favour with so many.
 This is such a shame as the fruit is just bursting with flavour.
 They can be a bit tart especially if under-ripe but a little sharpness can really bring sweet dishes to life.